doeabla/Income_prediction-_app/README.md

 The growing disparity in income distribution poses a significant challenge, especially in developing nations.
 Traditional methods of monitoring income levels between census years are costly and may lack accuracy.
 This project addresses this issue by employing machine learning to predict income levels, offering a more efficient and precise alternative for policymakers.

 ## Exploratory Data Analysis (EDA)
+For this project, datasets provided on [Zindi](https://zindi.africa/competitions/income-prediction-challenge-for-azubian/data) was used.
+Below are steps followed to complete this project.

+#### 1. Load and Analyze Data:

+* Load the train and test datasets.

+* Analyze and preprocess the data.

+* Explore the distribution of features and the target variable.

+#### 2. Train a Machine Learning Model:

+* Split the dataset into features (X) and target (y).

+* Balance the dataset

+* Create pipeline
 - EDA was performed to understand the distribution of income across various demographic features.
 - Visualizations were created to analyze the relationships between age, gender, education, work class, marital status, race, etc., with income levels.